 Although svchost.exe is generally safe, verifying your processes is always smart, especially if they look suspicious.
 Here are some steps you can take to keep your computer safe:

-- Update your software: keeping Windows and other software up-to-date is one of the easiest ways to avoid malicious svchost.exe instances.
+- Update your software: keeping Windows and other software up to date is one of the easiest ways to avoid malicious svchost.exe instances.
 Updates often patch security vulnerabilities that could help malware infiltrate your system;

 - Enable the firewall: make sure your firewall is active and configured correctly.
 Windows Firewall, for example, can block unauthorized connections attempting to use svchost.exe as a gateway for malware;